harendra-kumar/concise-haskell/preface.rst

 ------------------

-This text goes from the basic first principles to higher level abstractions incrementally, builder higher level stuff on lower level stuff.
+This text goes from the basic first principles to higher level abstractions incrementally, building higher level stuff on lower level stuff.
+Each chapter is self contained and has a comprehensive reference for everything related to that concept.
+In addition to systematically building new concepts on top of the previous concepts we also try to discuss the dual concpets alongside each other for a better and deeper understanding.
 We want to create a deeper understanding of the concepts and inculcate intuition about abstractions and how they are built in the first place so that the reader can easily apply the same process to novel situations.

-In addition to systematically building new concepts on top of the previous concepts we also try to discuss the dual concpets alongside each other for a better and deeper understanding.
+You will basically learn how to learn Haskell.

 Haskell is overwhelming, there is too much to imbibe.
 However it is overwhelming because the boon of Haskell is also the curse of Haskell.
 It has